AndiKleini/Training.HighViscosityFood/README.md

 ### Clare returns from holiday

 When Clare returns from her holidays, she checked out Eddies branch and was very unlucky about the design breaking changes.
 She knows that Eddy is a great developer and tries to understand how this could happen.
 After some review on her design, she came to the conclusion that viscosity in her design was too high.
-It was much more easier to do the wrong than the right thing.
-Adding this simple feature was not supported by existing design.
+It was much more easier hacking around, than following the design.
+Adding this simple wrapping feature was not supported by existing design.